I am steadily – yet slowly – planning out this handmade capsule wardrobe. So far, I have completed:

 - a self-sewn top

 I think what is a little confusing to me is…when is a capsule wardrobe complete?
 Personally, I’m going to say never.
 I know the idea of a capsule wardrobe is that it should be small in quantity, but what I’m more interested in is a wardrobe that is easily mixed and matched.
 Why stop with seven pieces??
-My only limitation is that every piece should fit into my color palette and jive well with my mood board (see previous capsule wardrobe post).
+My only limitation is that every piece should fit into my color palette.

 The Four Pieces I have so far: